 There's also a Files folder in the main menu for Chromebooks.
 But it's not in the Start menu by default, as it is on Windows 10.
 From here, you can access your Google Drive files or any files that have been downloaded and saved to the machine's storage drive.

 The main drawback for Chromebook users is the smaller amount of space you're likely to have on your machine's hard drive.
-The Asus Chromebook C202, for example, offers 16GB of local storage, and Google offers 15GB of cloud storage for free.
-For two years, you can access 100GB of Drive cloud storage for free, but then you'll have to pay $1.99 per month for 100GB of additional storage if you need it.
+The Samsung Chromebook 3, for example, offers 32GB of local storage, and Google offers 15GB of cloud storage for free.
+For two years, you can access 100GB of Drive cloud storage for free, but after that, you'll have to pay $1.99 per month to hold onto that space.
 Also, you can purchase up to 1TB of online space for $9.99 per month, if you need more.
 People who need a lot of storage can buy up to 30TB for $300 per month.

 Winner: Windows 10.
 People who keep tons of photos, videos and other files will want the local storage space that Windows offers.

 Being the go-to business-friendly operating system, Windows 10 is the standard when it comes to getting stuff done.
 As such, many businesses use software that is compatible only with Windows.
 For instance, you won't be using AutoCAD design software on a Chromebook.

 Microsoft's own Office suite — which includes Word, Excel and PowerPoint — is also the standard bearer for productivity software.
 But that's not your only option on a Windows machine; you can use Google Drive, OpenOffice or any number of third-party software programs.

-On Chromebooks, you can still access Word, Excel and PowerPoint, but they're Microsoft's web-only versions of the apps available through OneDrive.
+On Chromebooks, you can still access Word, Excel and PowerPoint, but — unless your Chromebook runs Android apps — they're Microsoft's web-only versions of the apps available through OneDrive.
 These options require you to be online to use them.
 You can download files to your local storage and edit them there, but your system will open them as Google Drive files.